 The flex rating of a boot refers to how stiff or flexible the materials are.
 New skiers or beginners will benefit from a soft or low flex which makes it easier to transfer energy into the boot and ski at slower speeds and with less movement.

 The better skier you are, the more you weigh and the more you move your weight as you ski the more you will benefit from a higher flex.

 Choosing the right flex boot will make learning to ski or improve your skiing technique much easier.
 Choosing the wrong flex is limiting and will make it much more challenging to progress and enjoy your time on the slopes.
-I cover flex in more detail on my main boot buying guide.
+I cover flex in more detail in my main boot-buying guide.